Ore and Chv\'atal-type Degree Conditions for Bootstrap Percolation from Small Sets: Proof of Theorem

 {\it (3):} Assume otherwise, that $v$ has two neighbors $y$ and $w$ in $I$, where $y$ has a neighbor in $U$.
-Initially activating $\{w,u\}$ activates $v$ in the first step, and $U$ in the step that follows.
-Consequently, $y$ is activated, contradicting {\it(1)} with $D=\{v,w,y\}$.\\
+Initially activating $\{w,u\}$ activates $v$ in the first step.
+Then the other neighbor of $v$ in $U$ and the rest of $U$ are activated in the two steps that follow.
+Finally, $y$ is activated, contradicting {\it(1)} with $D=\{v,w,y\}$.\\

 {\it (4):} Let $x$ be in $I_1\setminus \{v\}$, as given, and assume that $w$ is a common neighbor of $v$~and~$x$.
 Initially activating $\{w,u\}$ then activates $v$, $x$ and the entirety of $U$ in four iterations, again contradicting {\it(1)}.\\